 Apart from this one attribute, the other three of the 4Cs that are carat, colour and clarity are natural.
 There parameters matter since they help decide the worth of a diamond.

 Diamond grading laboratories use grading scales for each of these parameters.
-Diamond colour is graded on a scale of D-Z, where D stands for colourless diamonds and Z for light colour.
+Diamond colour is graded on a scale of D-Z, where D stands for colourless diamonds and Z for a light colour.
 Similarly, clarity is graded between FL (Flawless), which is the clearest and I (Included), which indicates considerable blemishes.

 Various combinations of all four characteristics make each diamond unique.
 The rarest diamond would be the one with the highest clarity, no colour and the most perfect cut.

-Do grading parameters affect diamond pricing?
+Do they affect diamond pricing?

 We are aware that each parameter affects the appearance of the stone.
 As a result, they also influence pricing.